Frequently Asked Questions

-SEAS student must petition the Committee on Academic Standing.
-Find all instructions and required forms to drop a course after the deadline HERE.
+- SEAS students must petition the Committee on Academic Standing.
+Find all instructions and required forms to petition to drop a course after the deadline HERE.

 Science Requirement: Columbia College students who wish to request an exception to the Science Requirement should go to the Dean's Office in 208 Hamilton Hall.

 Global Core/Major Cultures: Students who wish to request an exception to the Global Core or Major Cultures Requirement should meet with their advising dean at the CSA and submit the Global Core Petition Form.

 To take more than 22 (CC) or 21 (SEAS) credits during one semester, submit the Petition to Register Above the Credit Limit form to your adviser in CSA.
 Find all required forms and instructions HERE.

-CC Students: CC students can designate one class per term to take Pass/D/Fail (not including PE courses and other courses that only allow the Pass/Fail grading option).
+CC Students (Pass/D/Fail): CC students can designate one class per term to take Pass/D/Fail (not including PE courses and other courses that only allow the Pass/Fail grading option).
 You cannot take any Core classes Pass/D/Fail, nor any language courses.
 Some majors allow you to elect Pass/D/Fail for the first course you take in the department, but it is your responsibility to confirm that with the department before choosing the Pass/D/Fail option.

 Beginning with courses taken in the Fall 2007 semester, students are allowed to uncover a grade of Pass within two weeks of the start of the semester immediately following that in which the grade of Pass was received.
 Students have until two weeks into the start of the spring semester to uncover the grade of a fall course and two weeks into the start of the fall semester to uncover the grade of a spring or summer term course.
 The grade of Pass will not be used in calculating grade point average; the grades of D and Fail will be so used.
 For more detailed information, consult our Fact Sheet.